gitrocket/wamstekerdev/README.txt

-This is a single-page personal website for a web developer
+This is a single-page personal website for a web developer.